miguel2488/Coursera_Capstone/README.md

 # Coursera_Capstone
-Coursera IBM Data Science Capstone
+This repository is used to share my progress on the Coursera IBM Data Science Capstone